 The majority of government documents today can be found online.
-However, if you're looking for a physical copy, the majority of print resources available in the Library are cataloged alongside our general book collection.
-Print resources that are too small to be cataloged are organized by SuDoc number, and are located in their own designated shelving area on the library's main floor.
+However, if you're looking for a physical copy, select print resources (usually books) are cataloged alongside our general book collection.
+Print resources that are too small to be cataloged in with our general collections are organized by SuDoc number, and are located in their own designated shelving area on the library's main floor.

-More information on the Uncataloged Government Documents collection and SuDoc classification.
+More information on the Government Documents Collection and SuDoc classification.

 What do I do if I'm looking for Online Government Documents, and I can't find them in the Library Catalog?

 No worries!
 Although we provide many government documents online through the Drain-Jordan Library, there are even more that can be found at FDsys: GPO's Federal Digital System.
 FDsys provides free online access to official publications from all three branches of the Federal Government.
 Through FDsys, you are able to:

 Need print materials that we do not currently have?

 This is a great opportunity to familiarize yourself with Interlibrary Loan (ILL) through the Library!

 If the Drain-Jordan Library doesn't offer the item(s) you seek, then please consider using our ILL services to request and borrow the information.
 The delivery process for this service usually takes anywhere from one to two weeks, depending on the format and where the material is coming from.
 Once our library receives your requested material, you can check it out like any other library material and return it at the end of the rental period.